protiva-ahammed/TicTacToe-Game/README.md

 # TicTacToe-Game
-This is the very basic tictactoc game implemented in Java to work with looping in java.
-Feel free to play the game and try to find all the loop-hole of this game!!
+This is the very basic tictactoc game implementation in Java working with looping in Java.
+Feel free to play the game and try to find all the loopholes in it!